nagyistge/dataswarm/README.md

 # Dataswarm

-Providing test-data as a service.
-Custom built for the Fairhair platform.
+Providing test-data as a service, with redis.

 ## Usage

 To start Dataswarm:

-1. Install depencencies: `sudo pip install redis misaka flask`
+1. Install depencencies: `sudo pip install requirements.txt`

 2. Start the web server by: `python dataswarm.py`